-Cardboard box with one type I glass vial of 20 ml, 50 ml, 100 ml, 250 ml or 500 ml (the 500 ml must not be used for pigs and sheep) with a fluoropolymer coated chlorobutyl stopper and an aluminium overseal.
+Cardboard box with one type I glass vial of 50 ml, 100 ml or 250 ml with a fluoropolymer coated chlorobutyl stopper and an aluminium overseal.

 Not all pack sizes may be marketed.

 6.6 Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products